boglarkasebestyen/movingEyes/README.md

 # Eye Exercise

-This exercise demonstrates div movement in the window's x- and y-axis according to mouse positioning on the screen.
+This is 1 out of 3 of my 1st semester final assignments via MIT xPro's Fullstack with MERN course.
+It demonstrates div movement in the window's x- and y-axis according to mouse positioning on the screen.
 Starter code was provided.
 This project was refactored.
 I replaced the original centered eyes with a background of a music album cover (Devin Townsend's "[Ziltoid the Omniscient](https://en.wikipedia.org/wiki/Ziltoid_the_Omniscient)") and added the moving eyes to Ziltoid's face.

 <p align="center">